Table of Contents

 1. Re-communicate your boundaries

 It’s possible that your partner may not have fully understood your boundaries.
-Re-communicating them in a calm manner to help clarify the situation.
+Communicating your boundaries a second time may be necessary.
+This should be done in a calm manner to help clarify the situation.

 2. Seek support